-The only variable interest-bearing financial instruments are cash and cash equivalents and current financial investments.
-Changes in interest rates may cause variations in interest income and expense resulting from short-term interest-bearing assts.
-Management does not expect the short-term interest rates to decrease significantly in the immediate foreseeable future, which limits the interest exposure on our cash and cash equivalents and current financial assets.
+The only variable interest-bearing financial instruments are cash and cash equivalents and current financial assets.
+Changes in interest rates may cause variations in interest income and expense resulting from short-term interest-bearing assets.
+Interest rate cuts may have a negative impact on the interest income of the Company.

-For the year ended December 31, 2022, if applicable interest rates would increase/decrease by 25 basis points, this would have a positive/negative impact of \$6.2 million (compared to \$0.9 million for the year ended December 31, 2021 and \$1.7 million for the year ended December 31, 2020).
+For the year ended December 31, 2023, if applicable interest rates would increase/decrease by 25 basis points, this would have a positive/negative impact of \$7.9 million (compared to \$6.2 million for the year ended December 31, 2022 and \$0.9 million for the year ended December 31, 2021).